 My name is Natalie Harris-Spencer, and I’m the founder and Editor-in-Chief of Aspiring Author.
 I have lived and breathed digital content for my entire career, and I’m fascinated by the right-brain-left-brain dynamic: my profession has taught me that it’s quite possible to be logical, pragmatic, and business-minded, while still letting my creative juices run free.
 I established Aspiring Author to share my business acumen with fellow aspiring authors, and to offer practical advice for writers looking to skyrocket their careers and achieve tangible, published results.

 Natalie Harris-Spencer is an English writer, editor, blogger, and debut novelist living in America.
 In her day job, she’s Director of Digital Marketing for a global digital advertising technology leader, with over a decade’s experience creating, project managing, and delivering world-class web content and global digital strategies.
 Her passion is writing.
-Her work has appeared in Archipelago, CultureCult, The Dark City, The Satirist, the Stonecoast Review, and more.
-She was selected by Oyster River Pages as one of their Emerging Fiction Voices, and she is the winner of the 2021 Hummingbird Flash Fiction Prize.
-She earned her MFA in Creative Writing at Stonecoast, and is currently working on preparing her second novel for publication with her literary agent.
+Her work has appeared in Hobart, Allegory Ridge, the Stonecoast Review, The Dark City, The Satirist, and others.
+She is the winner of the Stubborn Writers Contest, the Hummingbird Flash Fiction Prize, and she was selected by Oyster River Pages as one of their Emerging Fiction Voices.
+She earned her MFA in Creative Writing at Stonecoast, University of Southern Maine, and is currently working on preparing her debut novel for publication with her literary agent.
 Natalie enjoys surprise in fiction.
 And tea.
 Find her author pages on Amazon and Goodreads.

-Shannon L. Bowring is a writer and editor based out of mid-coast Maine.
+Shannon Bowring is a writer and editor based out of mid-coast Maine.
 Her stories and essays have appeared in numerous journals, including Raleigh Review, Slush Pile Magazine, Archipelago, Waterwheel Review, The Seventh Wave, and JMWW.
 Her work has been nominated for a Pushcart and a Best of the Net and was selected for Best Small Fictions 2021.
-One of her stories in her not-yet-published linked collection was chosen as a Finalist for the Maine Writers & Publishers Alliance 2021 Maine Literary Awards.
-In January 2022, Shannon will graduate with her MFA from Stonecoast, where she currently serves as Editor-in-Chief for the Stonecoast Review.
+Shannon earned her MFA from Stonecoast, where she served as Editor-in-Chief for the Stonecoast Review.
 When she’s not writing, Shannon works as a cataloger for her local library.
 She enjoys reading, baking (and eating), and rewatching favorite shows while snuggling with her nearly-toothless cat.
 Follow her on Facebook and Instagram.